 Burst mode will continue taking a series of photographs as long as the shutter button is pressed.
 This is unlike the single-shot mode, which takes one image each time you press the shutter release.

-Some cameras have more than one burst mode; a fast mode and a slower mode.
-Burst mode is excellent for photographing action and perfecting the timing of a shot, even a smile.
+Some cameras have more than one burst mode—a fast mode and a slower mode.
+Burst mode is excellent for photographing action and perfecting the timing of a shot.
+But the burst setting will fill your memory card faster.

 File Type Settings